undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of Minnesota, Twin Cities Campus was 17:1: that means 17 students per one teacher.
-The total number of faculty teaching at the institution is 544.
+In 2024, this ratio at University of Minnesota, Twin Cities Campus was 17:1.
+That means that there were 17 times more students than teachers at this school.
+This school has recently reported to have 544 faculty members.
 Out of that number, there were 251 male and 295 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Minnesota, Twin Cities Campus.

 Student Population Diversity Graph